pyOpenSci/software-peer-review/_sources/about/package-scope.md.txt

 When we evaluate whether your package is within our scope, we only consider:

-1. how the package is developed and
+1. How the package is developed and
-2. how the package relates to and supports the broader scientific ecosystem.
+2. How the package relates to and supports the broader scientific ecosystem.

 We welcome young packages that are just entering the scientific Python ecosystem to apply for review if they are relevant to the science community and